yonahd/kor/README.md

 - Roles
 - Hpas
 - Pvcs
+- Ingresses

 ![Kor Screenshot](/images/screenshot.png)

 ## Installation

+Download the binary for your operating system from the [releases page](https://github.com/yonahd/kor/releases) and add it to your system's PATH.

 For MacOS users, you can install Kor using Homebrew:
 ```sh
 brew install kor
 ```

-Download the binary for your operating system from the [releases page](https://github.com/yonahd/kor/releases) and add it to your system's PATH.

 ## Usage